Conditions

 • Ocular discharge

-• Eye appears larger or smaller than the opposite side
+• The eye appears larger or smaller than the opposite side

 Common causes: